-PROGRAM DESCRIPTION: The Computer Support Specialist Certificate in Computer Information Systems is a program that provides an excellent starting point for individuals who wish to pursue a career in the Information Systems industry.
-Technical and communication areas of training include the development of skills in hardware, software, networking, written communication, verbal communication, and problem-solving.
-The completed program prepares students for the industry-recognized CompTIA A+ certification exam, to join the computer support workforce or to continue their education.
-The semester-by-semester plans described below are general guidelines.
+PROGRAM DESCRIPTION: The Computer Support Specialist Associate in Applied Science is a program which includes the Certificate A and Certificate B curriculum and technical and communication areas of training include the development of skills in hardware, software, networking, written communication, verbal communication, and problem solving.
+The completed program prepares students for the industry recognized CompTIA A+, CompTIA Network+ and CompTIA Security+ certification exams, to join the computer support workforce or to continue their education.
+The semester-by-semester plans described below are general guidance.
 Students should work closely with their academic advisors to develop a plan that best meets their own individual needs and goals.